European-XFEL/Karabo/doc/concepts/gui.rst

 +++++++++++++++++++++

-Instances are configured using the corresponding dialog, or through the context menu, which allows direct selection and creation of configuraitons.
+Instances are configured using the corresponding dialog, or through the context menu, which allows direct selection and creation of configurations.

 .. figure:: images/gui/project_panel_instance_config_current.png